iqbalw/space-invaders/README.md

 # space-invaders
-A remake of the classical Space Invaders game.
+A remake of the classic Space Invaders game using Processing.